Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson2.md

 ### What is a NFT?
 - Non-fungible Tokens (NFTs) are a product of the **[ERC721 Token Standard](https://eips.ethereum.org/EIPS/eip-721)**, created on Ethereum.
+- NFTs are:

+>> `Non-fungible`: This means they are explicitly unique from one another and one NFT cannot be interchanged with another

+-